mrhaw/Pixtulate-MODX-Snippet/README.md

 laptop 					>> 	800
 //edit this or set a override value for width.

-Responsive frameworks like Bootstrap uses javascript (class="img-responsive") but Pixtulate is also planning to share their Responsive Javascript!
+Responsive frameworks like Bootstrap uses javascript or CSS (class="img-responsive") but Pixtulate is also planning to share their Responsive Javascript!
 This makes this the most bulletproof solution for image handling ever.
-Keep an eye on their website!
+1. Serve small picture 2.
+Make it responsive Keep an eye on their website!

 > Pixtulate